omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ## Overview

 Portenta X8 has the NXP® i.MX 8M Mini MPU (Linux) and STM32H747XI dual Cortex®-M7+M4 32bit low power ARM® MCU (Arduino) stacked together and can be used to design different work loads for these two different microprocessors.
-We will use the Portenta Max Carriers onboard CMWX1ZZABZ-078 LoRaWAN® module from Murata®, and the WiFi connectivity from Portenta X8 to build a Multi-Protocol Gateway.
+We will use the Portenta Max Carriers onboard CMWX1ZZABZ-078 LoRaWAN® module from Murata®, and the Wi-Fi connectivity from Portenta X8 to build a Multi-Protocol Gateway.

 In this tutorial we will go through the steps on how to setup both the Linux and Arduino side.
-A device collecting sensor data will transfer the data via WiFi, receive the data and exchange it between the Arduino and Linux layers, to then use LoRaWAN® to finally send the information to The Things Network.
+A device collecting sensor data will transfer the data via Wi-Fi, receive the data and exchange it between the Arduino and Linux layers, to then use LoRaWAN® to finally send the information to The Things Network.
 We will also configure and expose a local communication lane to further expand its capability if a local sensor is desired.

 ## Goals